lf-edge/eden/sdn/README.md

 Refer to the [underlying Go definition](./api/netModel.go) for in-line comments explaining all available model items and their parameters.

-Apart from network model, there are several more configuration options available for Eden-SDN.
+There are several more configuration options available for Eden-SDN.
-For example, it is possible to disable Eden-SDN completely with:
+For example, it is possible to change the port used for the SSH access into the SDN VM.
+This may be useful if the default port `6622` is already used by another application.

 ```
-eden config set default --key sdn.disable --value true
+eden config set $EDEN_CONFIG --key sdn.ssh-port --value 11122
 ```

-Please refer to the in-line comments inside the section "sdn" of the [eden config](../docs/config.md) to get a complete list of available options.
+Please refer to the in-line comments inside the section "sdn" of the eden config for the complete list of available options.

 ## Command-line Interface